AnidemDex/Blockflow/README.md

 This plugin is fully open source, feel free to dive into the code and adapt every aspect to it to your needs.

 If you find a bug, want a new feature or something is not properly explained, please [open a new issue](https://github.com/AnidemDex/Blockflow/issues/new).

+You can join us on the discord server https://discord.gg/6HEwxHCTaK to discuss about features and bugs or send me a direct message on X/Twitter `@anidemdex` too.

 ## License